SIU-CS/J-JAM-production/README.md

 #Create python environment
 virtualenv djangofy

-#Add the secret variable to .bashrc
-export SECRET='key in mhapsite/secret.py'
+#Make sure all the required api keys are in the .bashrc

 #Activate it
 source djangofy/bin/activate